Last Days of Animal Man (2009-2010)

 James Robinson [w], Mark Bagley [p]

-Buddy appears in one panel.
+Buddy only appears in one panel.

 Justice League of America (2006) #56